back

 This analogy gets to the heart of how each approach creates value over time.

-A smart social media manager never makes you choose.
-They weave the two together.
-They use paid ads to give a boost to the amazing organic content you're creating, getting you quick wins while building a brand that lasts.
+No smart social media manager makes you choose.
+They weave the two together: using paid ads to give a boost to the amazing organic content you’re creating, getting you quick wins while building a brand that lasts.

 A Look at the Cost Per Lead

-The numbers also tell an interesting story.
-Across the board, paid social media ads cost about $65 per lead, while organic content marketing averages a bit higher at around $95 per lead.
+And the numbers tell an interesting story, too.
+Across the board, paid social media ads cost about $65 per lead, while organic content marketing averages a bit higher at approximately $95 per lead.

-This might seem counterintuitive, but it shows that paid ads are often a more direct and cost-effective tool for immediate lead generation.
-On platforms like Facebook, the median cost per lead (CPL) can be as low as $6.49, which is fantastic for brands talking directly to consumers.
-On the flip side, LinkedIn has a much higher CPL because it's built for reaching very specific, high-value professional audiences.
+This may seem counterintuitive, but it really serves to show that paid ads are often more direct and cost-effective tools for immediate lead generation.
+On platforms like Facebook, the median cost per lead can be as low as $6.49, which is fantastic for brands talking directly to consumers.
+On the flip side, LinkedIn has a much higher CPL because it’s built for reaching very specific, high-value professional audiences.

-This is where a manager’s strategic value really shines.
-They aren’t just posting pretty pictures; they’re making smart decisions with your budget.
-They use paid ads to capture leads efficiently while using organic content to build a loyal community that pays off for years.
+This is where a manager’s strategic value really shines: they aren’t posting pretty pictures, but they are making smart decisions with your budget.
+They capture leads efficiently with paid ads and build a loyal community with organic content that pays off for years.

 The best way to justify any cost is to show a clear return.
 Using a social media ROI calculator can help you connect the dots between your spending and your revenue.